-Applicants are encouraged to complete a brief online Intent to Submit an Application (ISA) before developing a full application.
+Applicants not already actively working with TIDC on their grant applications are encouraged to complete a brief Intent to Submit an Application (ISA) before developing a full application.
 The ISA includes four parts: problem statement, program goals, activities, and evaluation.
-Applicants will also designate the grant officials and state the estimated total project costs, keeping in mind that the amount may change in the application.
-The ISA includes a succinct description of an indigent defense improvement that will be implemented if grant funds are awarded to the county.
-Although ISAs are optional, counties should submit them by March 31, 2020 in order to provide sufficient opportunity to incorporate TIDC feedback when developing a full application.
-ISAs are submitted using the Grant and Plan Management Website.
+Applicants will also designate the grant officials and state the estimated total project costs, keeping in mind that the amount may change in the full application.
+The ISA includes a succinct description of an indigent defense improvement that will be implemented if grant funds are awarded to the applicant.
+Although ISAs are optional, prospective applicants should submit them by April 1, 2024, to provide sufficient opportunity to incorporate TIDC feedback when developing a full application.
+ISAs are submitted using the Grant, Reporting, and Plan Management Website.
+Regardless of whether an applicant submits an ISA, all applicants are strongly encouraged to contact TIDC early in their application development process.